 More seriously, a lack of sleep adversely impacts memory and speed, which can significantly hinder decision-making.
 Couple this with the fact that managers, who are in a higher position, are on average less likely to sleep well, and this becomes a threat to their job.

-Most commonly, these manifest as colds and seasonal illnesses, but all the same, they lead to days off and loss in time and output.
+Most commonly, these manifest as colds and seasonal illnesses.
+But, all the same, they lead to days off and lost in time and output.

 When you combine all these problems, which can ultimately be traced back to something as simple and necessary as sleep, it becomes obvious that both the individuals and the companies need to take it very seriously and actively work on improving it.